dnlcrl/fast-neural-style-pyfunt/README.md

 # fast-neural-style

-This is the code for the paper
+This a PyFunt port for the [code](https://github.com/jcjohnson/fast-neural-style) for the paper

 **[Perceptual Losses for Real-Time Style Transfer and Super-Resolution](http://cs.stanford.edu/people/jcjohns/eccv16/)**
 <br>